saikamara59/rabbitmq_food_delivery/readme.md

-## RABBITMQ FOOD DElivery Microservices Demo
+## RABBITMQ FOOD Delivery Microservices Demo
 this project is small simple food delivery system using Python microservices and RabbitMQ for messaging.
 Each servcie communicates via RabbitMQ simulating a real life order workflow

 ##Services